Google buys human-gesture recognition start-up Flutter

 An expert told the BBC that despite Google's acquisition, it remained to be seen whether gesture recognition would become a mainstream technology.

 "The more interface styles we can develop the better, but whether gesture recognition becomes the norm depends on how well it can be personalised and whether people embrace it," said Richard Picking, of Glyndwr University.

 "It could be particularly useful as a tool for older people, or those with disabilities," he added.

-Flutter was initially funded through Y Combinator, a company that nurtures start-ups.'Rocket fuel'
+Flutter was initially funded through Y Combinator, a company that nurtures start-ups.

 Co-founder Navneet Dalal, who used to work at Google, announced the deal on Flutter's website.